COVID-19 and Aplastic Anemia: Frequently Asked Questions

 For the new patient with severe AA (SAA), what are realistic treatment options now?

-The definitive therapies for SAA remain transplant or immunosuppression with horse anti-thymocyte globulin, cyclosporine, and eltrombopag (IST).
-In patients with an absolute neutrophil count (ANC) lower than 200/μL (super-severe AA), delaying transplant or IST therapy has known risks which likely outweigh the unknown risks of exposure to the coronavirus during hospitalization or the impact of immunosuppression on the course of COVID-19.
-However, optimal management may not be practical.
-Transplant as an option may be restricted in the coming weeks to months.
-However, centers are still taking patients to transplant who are at high risk of death without transplant intervention.
-Moving to transplant in patients with SSAA (ANC<200/uL) and an available healthy matched donor may be indicated.
+The definitive therapies for SAA remain transplant or immunosuppression with horse ATG, CSA, and eltrombopag (IST).
+In patients with an absolute neutrophil count (ANC) lower than 200/μL (super-severe AA), delaying transplantation or IST therapy has known risks that likely outweigh the unknown risks of exposure to the coronavirus during hospitalization, or the impact of immunosuppression during the course of COVID-19.
+While those with an ANC higher than200/μL may want to defer transplantation during any COVID-19 surge in their location, patients at high risk of death without transplantation should move to transplant promptly if a healthy, matched, COVID-19–vaccinated donor is available.

-ATG and cyclosporine are not a profoundly immunosuppressive regimen.
+ATG and CSA are not profoundly immunosuppressive.
 ATG affects mainly T cells and declines in circulating lymphocytes are relatively brief.
 While increased viral load for herpesviruses after ATG are frequent, clinical viral disease is not, in contrast to following allogeneic transplantation, with caution needed for extrapolation from herpesviruses to a novel coronavirus.
 More frequent and more severe viral infections are not expected with CSA alone.
 In patients with stable disease and an ANC greater than 200/μL, a single-dose SARS-CoV-2 vaccine regimen could be administered at least two weeks prior to initiating ATG/CSA.

 Hospitalization of patients for ATG administration may be problematic given lack of bed availability and risk of exposure to COVID-19 patients in areas experiencing surges.
 Expectant care, with oral CSA and eltrombopag alone is a possibility, particularly in patients with an ANC greater than 200/μL.
 The National Heart, Lung, and Blood Institute has such a protocol for patients unable to receive ATG immediately that is approved; starting low dose CSA and full dose eltrombopag as an outpatient supervised by the local physician, with drugs supplied by the National Institutes of Health, and telemedicine utilized to enroll on protocol and to monitor for toxicity.

 Should I modify blood count monitoring and transfusion?
 Can I treat febrile neutropenia at home?